 Complete all of the following college success courses with a "C" grade or higher at Hawkeye Community College or comparable courses at another accredited college:

 - MAT063 Elementary Algebra

-Any combination of the above fulfilling the basic skills requirements in math, reading, and writing.
+Any combination of the above fulfilling the basic skills requirements of algebra, reading, and writing.

-Applicants not meeting the program's Phase I admission requirements will be sent an inactivation letter.
+Applicants not meeting the program's basic skill competencies requirements will be sent an admissions inactivation letter.

-Applicants meeting all Phase I Basic Skills requirements will be considered Occupational Therapy Assistant 'Wait' students and will be able to take general education courses as required in Phase I of the program.
+Applicants meeting the program's basic skill competencies requirements will be considered Occupational Therapy Assistant Wait students and will be able to take Phase I courses.